KgaogeloMangwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display two files
+script to display last lines of a file